Middlesboro–Bell County Airport

 Middlesboro–Bell County Airport, (FAA LID: 1A6) is a city-owned public-use airport located 1 mi west of the central business district of Middlesboro, a city in Bell County, Kentucky, United States.

 Although most airports in the United States use the same three-letter location identifier for the FAA and International Air Transport Association (IATA), this airport is assigned 1A6 by the FAA but has no designation from the IATA.

 Facilities and aircraft

 Middlesboro–Bell County Airport covers an area of 117 acre at an elevation of 1,154 feet (352 m) above mean sea level.
-It has one asphalt runway: 10/28 is 3,631 by 75 feet (1,107 x 23 m).
+It has one asphalt runway: 10/28 is 3,633 by 75 feet (1,107 x 23 m).

-For the 12-month period ending August 27, 2015, the airport had 18,900 aircraft operations, an average of 52 per day: 89% general aviation, 9% air taxi and 2% military.
-In July 2018, there were 26 aircraft based at this airport: 16 single-engine, 2 multi-engine, 2 helicopter and 6 ultralight.
+For the 12-month period ending July 25, 2019, the airport had 17,550 aircraft operations, an average of 48 per day: 96% general aviation, 3% air taxi and 1% military.
+At that time there were 28 aircraft based at this airport: 24 single-engine, and 4 multi-engine.